GoodAlex223/rule_indicators/README.md

 ## 13.02.24

 - Decreased bytes amount for global variables prevDistanceIncStep, prevMotorIncStep, prevSpindelIncStep(from int64_t to int8_t) to decrease using of dynamic memory of arduino.
 They were incorrect at start.
 By my calculations, reducing dynamic memory usage from 1622 bytes to 1454 bytes.
+- Added commented code that can be used to decrease dynamic memory usage from 64 to 1 byte, but this code depends on the delay of loop function and can be unstable

 ## 11.02.24